Apologies, but no results were found.

 2007: Ph.D. -- Electrical Engineering, University of Ottawa, Ottawa, ON, Canada

 1996: Master of Eng. -- Beijing University of Chemical Technology, China

 Thermal Image translation for enhanced environmental perception at night

 Human has poor night vision compared to many animals, partly because human eyes lack tapetum lucidum.
 This biological deficiency may lead to several undesirable fatalities.
 Hence, context enhancement plays a critical role in many night vision applications.
 In the dark night situation, the visible camera does not function properly but the Infrared (IR) thermal camera works well which can highlight the objects with emitted energy.
 Theoretically, the useful semantic information of an image to the human visual system (HVS) includes contour, texture and colour.
 But the IR image only has the contour information.
-In this research project, we aim to develop a framework to translate the IR image at dark night to the colorful visible image with rich semantic information for enhanced environmental perception at night.
+In this research project, we aim to develop a framework to translate the IR image at dark night to the colour visible image with rich semantic information for enhanced environmental perception at night.

 Deep multi-modal image fusion for enhanced situation awareness

 Automated situation awareness in complex and dynamic environments is a challenging task.
 The accurate perception of the target is critical for the successful completion of a mission.
 In this research project, the objective is to develop a deep learning multi-modal image fusion algorithm for enhanced situation awareness and toward the preservation of soldier safety in operations, the achievement of threat identification and possible avoidance, the minimization of collateral damages, and the achievement of improved speed, accuracy, confidence, assurance, and precision of impact as part of the operations decision-action cycle.

 Deep learning for applications in property assessment